Quentin18/Quentin18/README.md

     * [Ulam sequences](https://github.com/Quentin18/ulam-sequences) - resolution of the problem 167 of *Project Euler* about Ulam sequences
     * [Matplotlib fractals](https://github.com/Quentin18/Matplotlib-fractals) - a collection of fractals in Python using matplotlib

-- 💻 **Algorithmics**

-    * [Fsmdot](https://github.com/Quentin18/fsmdot) - implementation of finite-state machines and exportation to dot format
-    * [Pathfinding in Ruby](https://github.com/Quentin18/pathfinding.rb) - a pathfinding library in Ruby based on A* algorithm
-    * [A* Visualizer](https://github.com/Quentin18/astar-visualizer) - A* pathfinding visualizer in Ruby
-    * [ABR](https://github.com/Quentin18/ABR) - binary search trees in C
-    * [DFS](https://github.com/Quentin18/DFS) - Depth-First Search algorithm and applications in C

-- 🛠 **Productivity Tools**

-    * [Mail Sender SU](https://github.com/Quentin18/Mail-Sender-Sorbonne-Universite) - mail sending application in Python using Click and tkinter
-    * [Pywebdoc](https://github.com/Quentin18/pywebdoc) - a CLI application to quickly open web documentation about Python

 - 🎲 **Games**

   * [Quoridor Online](https://github.com/Quentin18/Quoridor-Online) - client and server to play the strategy board game *Quoridor* using pygame
   * [1000 Bornes](https://github.com/Quentin18/1000-Bornes) - a pygame version of the famous French card game *1000 Bornes*
   * [Ladders Game](https://github.com/Quentin18/Ladders-Game) - a variation of the game *Snakes and Ladders* in Python
   * [Sherlock 13](https://github.com/Quentin18/Sherlock13) - an online game in C language with SDL2 graphics for 4 players

+- 🛠 **Productivity Tools**

+    * [Mail Sender SU](https://github.com/Quentin18/Mail-Sender-Sorbonne-Universite) - mail sending application in Python using Click and tkinter
+    * [Pywebdoc](https://github.com/Quentin18/pywebdoc) - a CLI application to quickly open web documentation about Python

 - 📌 **Others**